The 5 Best Colorado Mountain Towns

 4. Steamboat Springs, Colorado

 A ski resort town with old west mountain charm, Steamboat Springs boasts plenty of summer and wintertime activities to keep you busy!
 The downtown is packed with lots of cute shops and truly great restaurants along the Yampa.
-And although Steamboat Resort is the biggest mountain, head across the valley to Howelsen Hill for skiing and to watch ski jumping!
+Also called Ski Town USA, Steamboat Resort offers some of the best skiing on ‘champagne snow’.
+In addition, you can also head across the valley to Howelsen Hill for both skiing and to watch ski jumping!

-And did you know that there are actually hot springs in Steamboat?
+Did you know that there are actually hot springs in Steamboat?
 Yes!
-A trip to Steamboat would not be complete without a visit to Strawberry Hot Springs.
+A trip to Steamboat Springs would not be complete without a visit to Strawberry Hot Springs.
 Nestled up into the mountains, there are several pools, lots of outdoor deck space, and you can stay overnight!

-Strawberry Hot Springs is the best spot for aprés ski, or after a long mountain bike ride around Buffalo Pass.
+Strawberry Hot Springs is a great spot for aprés ski, or after a long mountain bike ride around Buffalo Pass.
 Be prepared to drive a few miles on winding dirt roads to get there, but it is worth the trip!

 Another great spot to stay is at the Steamboat Springs KOA.
 While we often camp in less developed campgrounds, the Steamboat Springs KOA is perched along the Yampa River and has everything from cabins to fly fishing and movie nights!